You are currently viewing How To Grow Course Sales Using Lesson Previews

 First, you’ll want to have a lesson that shows you talking directly into the camera.
 This will demonstrate your conversational communications skills speaking directly to the student in a coaching manner.

 Second, you’ll want to have a lesson that shows you teaching your craft – such as playing the piano, mixing audio, or sewing a dress.
-This may be a more complicated scene, but it’s critical for you to demonstrate how comfortable you are doing your thing while simultaneously explaining what you are doing to the student.
+This may be a more complicated scene, but you must demonstrate how comfortable you are doing your thing while simultaneously explaining what you are doing to the student.

-Third, you can have a lesson that shows you teaching to slide material by reviewing words, tips, sequences, steps, components, and other facts for your course.
-You’ll want to say a variation of what is on the slide, but hitting key points and adding color without being monotone (Like Ferris Beuller’s teacher).
+Third, you can have a lesson that shows you teaching slide material by reviewing words, tips, sequences, steps, components, and other facts for your course.
+You’ll want to say a variation of what is on the slide, but hit key points and add color without being monotone (Like Ferris Bueller’s teacher).
 You don’t want to simply speak word for word what is on your slides.

 How Fast Does The Course Teacher Speak?

-Some students may struggle with teachers that speak too fast.
+Some students may struggle with teachers who speak too fast.

 Having prospects hear your talking speed will reassure them that they will be able to digest all of your content.